raganwald/raganwald.github.com/_posts/2013-02-20-twenty-thirteen.md

 ### post scriptum

 Here is some Jekyll Templating embedded in a markdown file, just to show that if you want to do some yak-shaving, you can.
-Here is a list of posts, dynamically generated:
+This is a list of posts, dynamically generated:

 <div class="related">
   <ul>